 I think it could be helpful to explain to them that the virus can survive on surfaces like taps, bench tops, doorknobs, railings, mobile phones, and on plastic or metal playgrounds.
 This is why frequent cleaning of these surfaces is recommended – seriously you can keep the kids busy around home cleaning surfaces and doorknobs!

 We’re hearing reports that around 80% of people who contract COVID-19 will have a mild case with no symptoms and most kids are less likely to succumb.
-Some kids who have health challenges like Cystic Fibrosis, asthma and cancer can be impacted seriously and the most vulnerable in our community are those who have health challenges and the elderly… especially grandparents.
+The most vulnerable in our community are those who have preexisting conditions that might make them vulnerable and the elderly… especially grandparents.
 Please reassure your kids that the chances of them getting sick from coronavirus are tiny but they can unintentionally pass it on so they need to be careful!

 We are all in this together, kids…